Movers and SHAKERS

 Women’s Investing Involvement is Growing Dramatically

 Many consumer trends are driven by women.
-Fashion, diet, exercise, and even car design are heavily influenced by the gender that spends more time making purchasing decisions.
-Statistically, this is women.
-As it relates to investing, past data suggest they are not setting trends.
+Fashion, diet, exercise, and even car design are heavily influenced by the gender that spends more time making purchasing decisions; statistically, this is women.
+As it relates to investing, past data suggest they have not been the trendsetters.
 When consumer monitoring company Cardingly examined user trends and attitudes toward cryptocurrency and Reddit-driven market moves, men were more likely to be on the “bandwagon” than women.

 The Investment Gap is Closing (The Stats)

 Using data from the same Cardingly report, the number of women involving themselves is, however, increasing.
-As a group, women are joining platforms in increasing numbers, making investments in the public markets, and driving a high percentage of the uptick in account deposits.
+As a group, women are joining platforms in increasing numbers, transacting in the public markets, and driving a high percentage of the uptick in new account deposits.

 So far in 2021, compared to 2020, women using large popular platforms (TD Ameritrade, Fidelity, Robinhood, and Vanguard) have grown by 318%.
 The percentage increase from males grew at a slower 234%.